michaelmcandrew/civicrm-user-guide-gitbook/survey/set-up.md

 9. When adding **questions** you can add two profiles.
 One to collect information on the contact and one for the survey questions.
-In both cases you can either select an existing profile, edit/copy an existing profile or create a new profile*.
+In both cases you can either select an existing profile, edit/copy an existing profile or create a new profile.
+(When you create a new profile within a survey you will be taken to a drag and drop profile builder screen.
+Here you can select any individual or activity standard or custom field and add them to your profile.
+Fields can be renamed, the order and other field settings can be changed and you can also name the profile.)
-10. **Survey Results**are used to record and track the **status** of each completed survey (e.g. Completed, No Answer, Call.
+10. **Survey Results** are used to record and track the **status** of each completed survey (e.g. Completed, No Answer, Call.
 If you have created an earlier survey with a survey Result Set you want to use again, select the appropriate Result Set.
 Otherwise, click **Create a new result set** and enter the status results you want to track for responses to the survey, for example: 'Completed, Not Home, Moved, Wrong Address, Deceased'.

     **Hint:** The Drupal CiviEngage module creates Survey Default Result Set Options to help you track the status of the responses to the survey if appropriate (e.g. Completed, Moved, Wrong Number, Wrong Address, etc.).
 See the Setup chapter in the Civic Engagement section of this book.

-When you create a new profile within a survey you will be taken to a drag and drop profile builder screen.
-Here you can select any individual or activity standard or custom field and add them to your profile.
-Fields can be renamed, the order and other field settings can be changed and you can also name the profile.